 Book now: The Outsider

 What: A legendary cheap eats hangout in Newington, 10 to 10 in Delhi has saved many broke students over the years with delicious and highly affordable curry and rice deals.
-Daal and rice will leave you more than satisfied and clocks in at a manageable £6.50, the same as a box of vegetable curry and rice.
-If you can pull together an extra quid fifty you can walk away with a big box of chicken curry and rice, and the menu also includes wraps, samosas and other light bites.
+Lamb Shamb with rice and salad will leave you more than satisfied and clocks in at a manageable £8.95, or, there's a box with daal and rice for just £6.75.
+If you can pull together an extra fifty pence you can walk away with a big box of palak paneer and rice, and the menu also includes roti roll wraps, samosas and other light bites.

 Where: 67 Nicolson St, Newington, EH8 9BZ